You are here

 The United States has been a leader in promoting sustainable forest management and in drawing international attention to the economic and environmental consequences of illegal logging and associated trade.

-USTR has led U.S. efforts to address this issue through trade-related agreements, as illustrated by three innovative initiatives: a bilateral agreement with Indonesia, negotiated under the US-Indonesia Trade and Investment Framework Agreement; a bilateral agreement with China, negotiated under the Strategic Economic Dialogue; and the Annex on Forest Sector Governance of the U.S.-Peru Trade Promotion Agreement.
+USTR has led U.S. efforts to address this issue through trade-related agreements such as the Annex on Forest Sector Governance of the U.S.-Peru Trade Promotion Agreement.

 Illegal Logging MOU with China

 The United States and China, two of the largest importers and exporters of forest products, concluded a Memorandum of Understanding (MOU) on combating illegal logging and associated trade under the Strategic Economic Dialogue (SED).

 A central element of the MOU is the creation of a bilateral forum to enhance cooperation between the two countries.
 The forum is being used to identify priority activities for cooperation, to promote trade in forest products from legally-harvested resources, to facilitate information sharing, and to encourage public-private partnerships.

 The Environment Chapter of the US-Peru Trade Promotion Agreement (PTPA) includes a first-ever Annex on Forest Sector Governance.
 The Annex recognizes the environmental and economic consequences of trade associated with illegal logging, and illegal trade in wildlife and provides for concrete steps that the Parties will take to enhance forest sector governance and promote legal trade in timber products.
 Additional information is available here.